 - The SDDC Manager certificate requires TLS Web server authentication and TLS Web client authentication extended key usage (EKU).
 If you are using Microsoft CA or a third-party CA, you must ensure that the Certificate Authority template is configured with both these EKUs.

 - Retrieve the FQDN of your SDDC Manager.

-- On the SDDC Manager dashboard, click the Multi-Instance View () icon at the top of the window.
+- In the SDDC Manager UI, click the Multi-Instance View () icon at the top of the window.